Poland Schools buy temperature scanners in preparation for school, possible sporting events

-POLAND, Ohio (WKBN) – Poland Schools are taking another step toward reopening in the fall.
+POLAND, Ohio (WYTV) – Poland Schools are taking another step toward reopening in the fall.

 On Thursday, they gave us an up-close look at their new thermal temperature scanners.